ntselepidis/FinalProjectRepo.jl/docs/part1.md

 </p>

 **Observations**
-- Increasing the solver's tolerance makes sense up to tol = 1e-6 since after this point the solution seems to have converged to a certain value.
+- For this setup, lowering the solver's tolerance improves precision up to approximately tol = 1e-6, after which the solution seems to have converged.
-- Increasing the numerical grid resolution makes the solution at a certain point to gradually converge to a certain value.
+- Increasing the numerical grid resolution is important to achieve good results.
+It seems that the largest grid size for a single `NVIDIA GeForce GTX TITAN X` is still not enough to fully converge the solution, which further motivates the use of distributed computations.